microsoftdotnetdevelopment/sql/README.md

 -- 	select EMPLOYEE_ID from EMPLOYEE
 -- 	Except
 -- 	select EMPLOYEE_REF_ID from INCENTIVES

--- Note : Learn Union, Union All , Intersect and Except

 -- 52. Select 20 % of salary from John , 10% of Salary for Roy and for other 15 % of salary from employee table
 -- 	Use Switch Case in Sql
 -- 	SELECT FIRST_NAME, CASE FIRST_NAME WHEN 'John' THEN SALARY * .2 WHEN 'Roy' THEN SALARY * .10 ELSE SALARY * .15 END "Deduced_Amount" FROM EMPLOYEE

--- 53. Select Banking as 'Bank Dept', Insurance as 'Insurance Dept' and Services as 'Services Dept' from employee table

--- 54. Delete employee data from employee table who got incentives in incentive table

--- 55. Insert into employee table Last Name with " ' " (Single Quote - Special Character)
--- 	Tip - Use another single quote before special character -- 	Insert into employee (LAST_NAME) values ('Test''') -- 56.Select Last Name from employee table which contain only numbers -- 	Select * from EMPLOYEE where lower(LAST_NAME)=upper(LAST_NAME)

--- 57. Write a query to rank employees based on their incentives for a month -- 	select FIRST_NAME,INCENTIVE_AMOUNT,DENSE_RANK() OVER (PARTITION BY INCENTIVE_DATE ORDER BY INCENTIVE_AMOUNT DESC) AS Rank from EMPLOYEE a, INCENTIVES b where a.EMPLOYEE_ID=b.EMPLOYEE_REF_ID
+-- 53. Select Banking as 'Bank Dept', Insurance as 'Insurance Dept' and Services as 'Services Dept' from employee table -- 54.
+Delete employee data from employee table who got incentives in incentive table -- 55.
+Insert into employee table Last Name with " ' " (Single Quote - Special Character) -- 	Tip - Use another single quote before special character -- 	Insert into employee (LAST_NAME) values ('Test''') -- 56 Select Last Name from employee table which contain only numbers -- 	Select * from EMPLOYEE where lower(LAST_NAME)=upper(LAST_NAME) -- 57.
+Write a query to rank employees based on their incentives for a month -- 	select FIRST_NAME,INCENTIVE_AMOUNT,DENSE_RANK() OVER (PARTITION BY INCENTIVE_DATE ORDER BY INCENTIVE_AMOUNT DESC) AS Rank from EMPLOYEE a, INCENTIVES b where a.EMPLOYEE_ID=b.EMPLOYEE_REF_ID

--- 58. Update incentive table where employee name is 'John'

--- 59. Select first_name, incentive amount from employee and incentives table for those employees who have incentives -- 	Select FIRST_NAME,INCENTIVE_AMOUNT from employee a inner join incentives B on A.EMPLOYEE_ID=B.EMPLOYEE_REF_ID -- 60.
+-- 58. Update incentive table where employee name is 'John' -- 59.
+Select first_name, incentive amount from employee and incentives table for those employees who have incentives -- 	Select FIRST_NAME,INCENTIVE_AMOUNT from employee a inner join incentives B on A.EMPLOYEE_ID=B.EMPLOYEE_REF_ID -- 60.
 Select first_name, incentive amount from employee and incentives table for those employees who have incentives and incentive amount greater than 3000
 -- 	Select FIRST_NAME,INCENTIVE_AMOUNT from employee a inner join incentives B on A.EMPLOYEE_ID=B.EMPLOYEE_REF_ID and INCENTIVE_AMOUNT >3000
 -- 61. Select first_name, incentive amount from employee and incentives table for all employes even if they didn't get incentives
 -- 	Select FIRST_NAME,INCENTIVE_AMOUNT from employee a left join incentives B on A.EMPLOYEE_ID=B.EMPLOYEE_REF_ID -- 62.
 Select first_name, incentive amount from employee and incentives table for all employees even if they didn't get incentives and set incentive amount as 0 for those employees who didn't get incentives.
 -- 	Select FIRST_NAME, ISNULL(INCENTIVE_AMOUNT,0) from employee a left join incentives B on A.EMPLOYEE_ID=B.EMPLOYEE_REF_ID
 -- 63. Select first_name, incentive amount from employee and incentives table for all employees who got incentives using left join
 -- 	Select FIRST_NAME, isnull(INCENTIVE_AMOUNT,0) from employee a right join incentives B on A.EMPLOYEE_ID=B.EMPLOYEE_REF_ID
 -- 64. Select max incentive with respect to employee from employee and incentives table using sub query